2020 Western Washington Forest Owners Winter School

 Take time during the off-season for forestry education

 Is it time to sharpen both your knowledge and your chainsaw?

 Do you want to learn new things about enjoying and caring for your property?
 Do you want to learn things like how to grow gourmet mushrooms; why so many trees are dying and what to do; how to sharpen, maintain, and safely operate your chainsaw; how to handle problematic legal issues like easements and trespass; how to improve wildlife habitat; and much more?
 If so, this Winter School is for you!

 Winter School is the classroom counterpart to our summer field days.
 It is designed to let you attend multiple workshops on topics of interest to you all in the same day.
 Winter School will help you address challenges on your property, restore healthy forest conditions, and achieve your goals.
-Winter School will feature twenty-one workshops specifically for people with forested property in the region.
+Winter School will feature more than twenty workshops specifically for people with forested property in the region.
 The Winter School will also feature exhibits by local agencies that assist owners of forested property and plenty of networking opportunities with professionals and other property owners.
-Complete workshop schedule (PDF)
+Complete workshop schedule coming soon!

 Come to the Winter School and: